gstimm/trabalho-ps-ufpel-2022-1/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

-## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

 ## Rodando o montador
 Execute o arquivo .jar de  acordo com as instruções em *Rodando a interface gráfica* e no menu `file` existe a opção `assemble file` <br>
 Se o programa estiver totalmente contido dentro do mesmo arquivo e não necessita do ligador, você pode rodar o programa montado utilizando a opção `load file` e selecionando o arquivo `.OBJ` <br>